mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 In order for the signals for Wifi and WPAN to interfere, the two networks have to share a radio medium module instance.
 The radio medium module keeps track of transmitters, receivers, transmissions and noise on the network, and computes signal and noise power at receivers.
-The radio medium module has several submodules, such as signal propagation model, path loss model, background noise model, and analog signal representation.
+The radio medium module has several submodules, such as signal propagation, path loss, background noise, and analog signal representation modules.
 (For more information, read the :doc:`corresponding section </users-guide/ch-transmission-medium>` in the INET User's Guide.)

+The standard radio medium module in INET is :ned:`RadioMedium`.
+Wireless protocols in INET (such as 802.11 or 802.15.4) often have their own radio module types (e.g. Ieee80211DimensionalRadioMedium), but these modules are actually :ned:`RadioMedium`, just with different parameterizations (each parameterized for its typical use case).
+For example, they might define different path loss types, or MediumLimitCache parameters.
+(MediumLimitCache optimizes simulations by limiting the reception computation to signals with certain properties, e.g. a certain minimum reception power.
+Signals outside these limits are considered unreceivable.)
+However, setting these radio medium parameters are not required for the simulation to work.
+Most of the time, one could just use RadioMedium with its default parameters.

+For our simulation, we'll use :ned:`RadioMedium`.
+Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios needs to match (they need to be dimensional).

+..
+TODO: specifically if you want to simulate cti -> so by default, the radio medium works out of the box -> for cti, it needs to have the same analog model and background noise as the radios of the protocols

 .. #doesn't 802.11 and 802.15.4 has their own radio medium modules?

+..
 Both 802.11 and 802.15.4 have their own dimensional radio medium module types, but they are actually both :ned:`RadioMedium`, just with different parameterizations (each parameterized for its typical use case).
 For example, they both set a carrier frequency for MediumLimitCache.
 MediumLimitCache optimizes simulations by limiting the reception computation to signals with certain properties, e.g. a certain minimum reception power.
 Signals outside these limits are considered unreceivable.

 ..
 TODO more on this...typical parameterization

+..
 For our simulation, we'll use :ned:`RadioMedium`, and configure it so that it suits both the Wifi and the WPAN.

 ..
 The radio medium modules for 802.11 and 802.15.4 are actually both :ned:`RadioMedium`, just with different parameterizations